Persib Bandung: Crest and colors

 The club colors are officially blue and white.
 The club's badge is similar with the seal of Bandung.
 The logo was used because during the early years of Perserikatan, Persib was seen as the representative of the Sundanese people.
 The overall template of the logo is taken from the logo of the city of Bandung, including the wavy water pattern and the black fortress pattern.
-The only difference is the addition of the writing "PERSIB" and "1933".
+The only difference is the addition of the writing "PERSIB" and "1933", with the latter recently being omitted after the decision to change the club's establishment year to 1919.
 The logo is a heart-shaped shield, and is divided into two parts, outlined with black horizontal girders in four part of the shield.

 On top of a golden yellow background with a green color painting of a mountain that rests on the girder.

 At the bottom, with a white background by painting four areas wavy lines in blue.
 At the bottom of the shield there is a golden yellow color band waved at both ends.
 On the ribbon was written in black Latin letters that read 'Gemah Ripah Wibawa Mukti', meaning 'Land of the People Subur Makmur'.
 The sentence was taken from the Kawi language.

 The logo's shield symbolizes the struggle to achieve goals that should be protected.
 In addition, the shield has the meaning that Persib needs to be able to endure all sorts of dangers and difficulties.

 The colors in the logo represents, yellow: Wealth and nobleness, black: Sturdy, upright and strong, green: Prosperity and cool, white: Purity and faithfulness, and blue: Meaningful.
-Currently, on top of the logo stands two stars, which represents the two Indonesian league titles that Persib has achieved, the latter being in 1995 and 2014.
+Currently, on top of the logo stands four stars, which represents the four Indonesian league titles that Persib has achieved, each in 1995, 2014, 2024, and 2025.

-The club colors are officially blue and white according to its statute and is used by the fans, the combination Biru-bodas (blue and white), in their songs and chants.
+The club colors are officially blue and white according to its statute and is used by the fans, the combination Bulao-bodas (blue and white), in their songs and chants.
 These were the colors of Siliwangi Kingdom.
-The club original badge was implemented in 1996 consisting of the team's name, Persib Bandung, above the logo of Bandung government.
+The club original badge was implemented in 1996 consisting of the team's name, Persib, above the logo of Bandung government.

 In accordance to PSSI statute, the logo of the club is now protected as an effort to preserve its heritage and appreciation for the club as one of the founding members of PSSI in 1930.
 It is also not allowed to be altered and replaced in any forms.
 Additionally, this rule includes prohibition of changing the name, home base and history of the club.